Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### Inheritance relationship

-* Self relations are not allowed for inheritance relationships.
 * The `discriminatorColumn` attribute must not be empty for inheritance relations.
 Per default this attribute has the value `discr` so this shouldn't happen as long as you don't delete this value.
 ModuleStudio uses this value to tell Doctrine 2 where to store the type of stored entities.
 * Please rename the `discriminatorColumn` field as it is reserved for the discriminator column, or change corresponding attribute.
 Happens if the target entity includes a field with the same name as specified in the `discriminator` setting.
-* Inheritance cycles are not allowed.
+* Self inheritance relations and inheritance cycles are not allowed.
 Recursive check to detect cycles within inheritance hierarchies.
 * All inheritance connections within a class hierarchy must have the same inheritance strategy.
 * All inheritance connections within a class hierarchy must have the same discriminator column.
 * An entity can not inherit from multiple entities.